lechmazur/pact/README.md

 ---

+## Benchmark Mechanics

+Two agents, a buyer and a seller, chat once per round for 20 rounds, then each submits one price.
+If **bid ≥ ask**, a trade executes at the midpoint.
+Buyer profit is **value − price**, seller profit is **price − cost**.
+Per-round profit is the ground truth.

+**Primary scoring:** the **Composite Model Score (CMS)**.
+CMS blends **opponent-balanced share** with **surplus share**, so models are rewarded for both beating strong opponents and capturing more of the economic pie.
+We fix a single α from data, report CMS with uncertainty, and use a Glicko-2 leaderboard as a secondary view.

+Each match is deterministic given its seed.
+Private values are redrawn every game from four distributions (uniform, correlated, semi-bimodal, heavy-tailed).
+All chat and prices are public within a game, so agents adapt round by round but start each matchup from scratch.
+Every event is logged to JSONL for audit and exact reproduction.

+---

 ## AI Negotiation Dossiers: The Personality Profiles

 To add qualitative depth to the numbers, analysts LLMs (o3 and GPT-5) reviewed thousands of chat logs to compile a "dossier" on each model.
 These summaries describe each model’s signature tactics and emergent personality.
 Two sample dossiers are below.